c. Provisions

 The number of equity shares are adjusted retrospectively for all periods presented for any bonus shares issues.

-u) Cash Flow Statement
+s) Cash Flow Statement

 Cash flows are reported using the indirect method, whereby profit for the period is adjusted for the effects of transactions of a non-cash nature, any deferrals or accruals of past or future operating cash receipts or payments and item of income or expenses associated with investing or financing cash flows.
 The cash flows from operating, investing and financing activities of the Company are segregated.

-v) Trade Payables & Trade Receivables
+t) Trade Payables & Trade Receivables.

 A payable is classified as a 'trade payable' if it is in respect of the amount due on account of goods purchased or services received in the normal course of business.
 These amounts represent liabilities for goods and services provided to the Company prior to the end of the financial year which are unpaid.
 These amounts are unsecured and are usually settled as per the payment terms stated in the contract.
 Trade and other payables are presented as current liabilities unless payment is not due within 12 months after the reporting period.
 They are recognised initially at their fair value and subsequently measured at amortised cost using the EIR method.

-w) A receivable is classified as a 'trade receivable' if it is in respect of the amount due on account of goods sold or services rendered in the normal course of business.
+u) A receivable is classified as a 'trade receivable' if it is in respect of the amount due on account of goods sold or services rendered in the normal course of business.
 Trade receivables are recognised initially at transaction values and subsequently measured at amortised cost using the EIR method (if there is a financing element), less provision for expected or lifetime credit loss.

-x) Leases
+v) Leases

 Measurement of Lease Liability

-At the time of initial recognition, the Company measures lease liability as present value of all lease payments discounted using
+At the time of initial recognition, the Company measures lease liability as present value of all lease payments discounted using the Company's incremental cost of borrowing and directly attributable costs.
+Subsequently, the lease liability is

-1) increased by interest on lease liability;
+1) increased by interest on lease liability.

 2) reduced by lease payments made; and